pmkruyen/dearscholar/app/filestructure.md

 DearScholar has the capacity to send short in-app messages to specific respondents.
 For example, respondents can be sent thank-you messages to show engagement, small encouragements when respondents have missed a measurement occasions, ask follow up questions, or invited respondents to elaborate on particular answers over the phone or through email.
 These in-app messages are displayed on a separate message screen.
 An envelope icon appears in the app’s status bar when new messages have been sent.
 When respondents have read the message, the researcher is noted.

 ## Configuration
-To configure Dearscholar, nine tables need to be set up in a secured database (such as mysql) on a secured server.
+To configure Dearscholar, ten tables need to be set up in a secured database (such as mysql) on a secured server.
 The tables include variables (in the columns) and specific settings or respondents' data (in the rows).
-In this section, these nine tables are described.
+In this section, these ten tables are described.

 ### 1) authentication table
 A table with the following columns, settings are stored for a single respondent on each row: